 Read the full review: Apple iPhone X

-The Samsung Galaxy S8 and S8+ aren't for everyone though, and there are plenty of other smartphones on the market to consider whatever budget you are on.
+The iPhone X isn't for everyone though, and there are plenty of other smartphones on the market to consider whatever budget you are on.
 Choosing the right phone for you is every bit as important as getting the best phone and there's loads to consider.

 2. Samsung Galaxy S8 and Galaxy S8+

 - Buy the Samsung Galaxy S8 from Amazon UK or Amazon US

 - Buy the Samsung Galaxy S8+ from Amazon UK or Amazon US